 Involved a dangerous offense (using a gun, knife or car as a weapon or instrument of crime)

 Involved a victim who was a minor under 15 years of age

 Involved driving on a suspended or canceled license

 Violated local ordinances related to stopping or operating a vehicle

-If you are unsure whether your criminal conviction is eligible for a set aside, talk to an Phoenix criminal defense attorney who will help you understand your legal options.
+If you are unsure whether your criminal conviction is eligible for a set aside, contact us to talk to an Phoenix criminal defense attorney who will help you understand your legal options.